Allen-Stevenson School: History

-In 1924, the School purchased two brownstones for a new schoolhouse and moved to its present location on the Upper East Side.
+In 1924, the school purchased two brownstones for a new schoolhouse and moved to its present location on the Upper East Side.
 In 1939, Mr. Allen retired at the age of 80, after 56 years of service.
 In 1947, Mr. Stevenson retired after 43 years of service.
-His son, Robert "Huck" Alston Stevenson Jr., who had taught at the School, succeeded him as Headmaster.
+His son, Robert "Huck" Alston Stevenson Jr., who had taught at the school, succeeded him as headmaster.

-In 1950, Joseph C. Rennard became Headmaster of Allen-Stevenson and served for nine years.
-The School introduced team sports at Randall's Island and required boys to wear navy blue blazers and gray flannel pants.
-In 1959, Henry Dyer Tiffany Jr. became Headmaster until 1974.
+In 1950, Joseph C. Rennard became headmaster of Allen-Stevenson and served for nine years.
+The school introduced team sports at Randall's Island and required boys to wear navy blue blazers and gray flannel pants.
+In 1959, Henry Dyer Tiffany Jr. became headmaster until 1974.
 Under his leadership, a modern science lab and a paneled library, a gift from the Bell family, were added.

 Allen-Stevenson's school song was composed by Rolande Maxwell Young in 1968, the year she joined the A-S faculty as a lower-school music teacher.

-In 1974, Desmond Cole (previously the head of UNIS) became Headmaster and served in that capacity for 16 years.
+In 1974, Desmond Cole (previously the head of United Nations International School) became headmaster and served in that capacity for sixteen years.
 During his tenure, he created the Middle School division.

-In 1983, The Allen-Stevenson School celebrated its first 100 years and published The Allen-Stevenson Centennial Album.
-Around that time an East 77th Street addition, designed by A-S parent Alfredo De Vido, was built onto the school.
+In 1983, the Allen-Stevenson School celebrated its first 100 years and published The Allen-Stevenson Centennial Album.
+Around that time, an East 77th Street addition, designed by Allen-Stevenson parent Alfredo De Vido, was built onto the school.

-In 1990, the Board of Trustees appointed David Trower as Allen-Stevenson's seventh Headmaster.
-In 2001, Allen-Stevenson launched its first website to improve communication about the School.
+In 1990, the board of trustees appointed David Trower as Allen-Stevenson's seventh headmaster.
+In 2001, the school launched its first website to improve communication about the school.

 In 2007, a total renovation-expansion of the school interior was completed, which preserved the school's Classical Revival brick and Victorian brownstone facades according to New York Landmarks Preservation Commission guidelines for the Upper East Side Historic District.

 In 2008, the school completed a year-long celebration of its 125th anniversary.
-The Board of Trustees approved Allen-Stevenson and Its Community, a policy statement about inclusion and community life.
+The board of trustees approved "Allen-Stevenson and Its Community", a policy statement about inclusion and community life.

-In 2009, Allen-Stevenson was twice recognized for its work on energy and the environment, first with a coveted Energy Star rating by the U.S. Department of Energy, and then by the U.S. Green Building Council (USGBC) for LEED Gold Certification for Existing Buildings (EB).
+In 2009, Allen-Stevenson was twice recognized for its work on energy and the environment, first with an Energy Star rating by the U.S. Department of Energy, and then by the U.S. Green Building Council (USGBC) for LEED Gold Certification for Existing Buildings (EB).
 This made Allen-Stevenson the very first elementary school in the United States to achieve LEED-EB Gold status.

-In 2015, Allen-Stevenson filed an application to New York City's Board of Standards and Appeals to build two new buildings behind the facades of existing brownstones for expansion of classroom, arts and athletics space, and cap them with an 18-foot rooftop greenhouse.
+In 2015, Allen-Stevenson filed an application to the New York City Board of Standards and Appeals to build two new buildings behind the facades of existing brownstones for expansion of classroom, arts and athletics space, and cap them with an 18-foot rooftop greenhouse.

 Admissions

 Allen-Stevenson has a highly selective admissions process.
-A financial aid program ensures that the boys remain heterogeneous; as with many of its peer NYC schools.
-The school is private, functioning under a New York City non-profit statute.
-The school is governed by a board of trustees and administered by a head of school.
+A financial-aid program ensures that the boys remain heterogeneous; as with many of its peer New York City schools.
+The school is private, functioning under a New York City non-profit statute, and is governed by a board of trustees and administered by a head of school.